VivekArora1107/Data-Analysis/README.md

-Here’s a simplified version of the README tailored to a repository that contains only Tableau files:

----

 # Tableau Workbooks Repository

 This repository contains a collection of Tableau workbooks (`.twb` and `.twbx` files) showcasing various data visualizations and analyses.